funderburkjim/ScharfSandhi/README.md

   * ScharfSandhiString.java is a second simple command-line program, that applies compound sandhi and then external sandhi to an input string
 * `java/2020` contains revised ScharfSandhi.java and ScharfSandhiArg.java as described in sandhiRepairs.txt
+  * See [readme-2020](https://github.com/funderburkjim/ScharfSandhi/tree/master/java/2020/readme-2020.md) for Scharf's notes on the January 2020 changes.
   * As of May 25, 2020,  there is a slight incompatibility between ScharfSandhiArg.java and the python4 version.
   * See [readme.md](https://github.com/funderburkjim/ScharfSandhi/tree/master/java/2020/).